 If a process is not established for monitoring claims, errors or delays may not be easily identified and resolved, resulting in lost revenue.

-PolicyHaving a financial policy and procedure in place that addresses issues such as unpaid balances can be very helpful in providing guidance to both staff and patients.
-This policy can include emphasis on pre-registering patients and posting charges as soon as possible, among others.
+Having financial policies and procedures that address issues such as unpaid balances helps guide both staff and patients.
+This policy emphasizes pre-registering patients and posting charges as soon as possible and other matters.

-PeopleThe backbone of a successful practice is a well-trained staff, including front and back office, clinicians, certified medical coders, and others.
-In addition to proficiency in their specific jobs, staff also needs to understand their role in the revenue cycle process and how they can enhance and improve the process.
+A well-trained staff provides the backbone for a successful practice.
+The team includes front and back office, clinicians, certified medical coders, and others.
+In addition to proficiency in their specific jobs, the staff needs to understand their role in the revenue cycle process and how they can enhance and improve the process.

-ProcessesAn efficient process that moves the claim through its life cycle with no errors or delays allows practices to collect the cash that they need and deserve.
+An efficient process that moves the claim through its life cycle with no errors or delays allows practices to collect the cash they need and deserve.

-ProductsThe appropriate and effective use of technology solutions can help improve patient care, enhance accuracy, automate and streamline repetitive or tedious processes, and increase staff productivity.
+The appropriate and effective use of technology solutions improves patient care, enhances accuracy, automates and streamlines repetitive or tedious processes, and increases staff productivity.

 Here are some ways that technology supports and enables an effective revenue cycle management process.

 Train your front staff to gather all the necessary demographic and insurance information from the patient during appointment scheduling.
-Use “communication scripts” to help staff explain the collection of co-pays as well as the various payment methods or plans available to patients.
+Use “communication scripts” to help staff explain co-pay collection and the various payment methods or plans available to patients.
 A well-trained front office staff contributes to both revenue optimization and patient satisfaction.

-2. Automate insurance eligibility verificationThis helps both the practice and the patients, as it has the dual advantage of preventing claim errors and making patients aware early on of any payment responsibilities from their end.
-The increased transparency can help patients plan for out-of-pocket payments, and more readily respond when front-office staff collect these payments.
+Automating insurance eligibility verification helps both the practice and the patients.
+It has the dual advantage of preventing claim errors and making patients aware early on regarding any payment responsibilities.
+The increased transparency helps patients plan for out-of-pocket payments and more readily respond when front-office staff collects these payments.

 Use and customize EMR templates to efficiently capture both clinical documentation and charge data.
 Remind clinicians to document clearly, completely, and accurately, and set up a review process to help them identify areas for improvement.

 Healthcare regulations, reimbursement models, and technology have been changing at an increasingly accelerated pace.
 These present formidable challenges for healthcare organizations to maintain their financial viability.
-A well-thought-out and robust revenue cycle management strategy can mean the difference between practices that are struggling to survive, and those that succeed and prosper.
+A well-thought-out and robust revenue cycle management strategy can mean the difference between practices that are struggling to survive and those that succeed and prosper.

 Practices that automate where appropriate and streamline when necessary gain an advantage over those that are mired in tedious and time-consuming tasks that do not provide the desired outcome—maximum payment for rendered services at the soonest possible time.

 It is more crucial than ever for practices to assess their need for robust and reliable revenue cycle management solutions.
 RevenueXL has flexible solutions for a variety of revenue cycle management needs.
-We offer individual or integrated tools that can support your overall revenue cycle management strategy.
+We offer individual or integrated tools that support your overall revenue cycle management strategy.
 Contact us today to discuss how we can help.